-There are several individuals in a pharmacy who may use the financial statements that are produced.
+There are several individuals in a pharmacy who may use the financial statements that are produced when doing pharmacy accounting services.
 Broadly, these individuals are classified as external or internal users.
 These could include but are not limited to:

 - Owners monitoring company profitability (internal)